Team

 Research Fellow

-Tijana Rečević is a Ph.D. candidate in International and European Studies, and a Junior Researcher at the University of Belgrade, Faculty of Political Science.
-After obtaining BA and MA degrees in International Relations at the University of Belgrade, Tijana obtained MA in Conflict Studies from London School of Economics and Political Science, where she was awarded the Best Dissertation Award in the academic 2016/2017.
+Tijana Rečević holds a Ph.D. in International and European Studies and currently serves as a Teaching Assistant at the Faculty of Political Science, University of Belgrade.
+She earned her BA and MA degrees in International Relations from the University of Belgrade and an MA in Conflict Studies from the London School of Economics and Political Science.

 Zorana Antonijević